10 things about Louisiana modernists Curtis & Davis.

 5. Made a name for themselves with large-scale commissions.

 After establishing a reputation for a refined modern style, Curtis & Davis set their sights on more high-profile institutional and commercial jobs.
-Projects like the New Orleans Municipal Courthouse (1951, demolished), the New Orleans Public Library (1958), the Thomy Lafon Elementary School (1954, demolished), and the Caribe Building (1954) (not to mention the handful of schools, prisons, and hospitals designed by the firm) were published extensively, earning national accolades and putting the firm's regional mode of modernism on the architectural map.
+Projects like the New Orleans Municipal Courthouse (1951, demolished), the New Orleans Public Library (1958), the Thomy Lafon Elementary School (1954, demolished), and the Caribe Building (1954) (also a number of prisons- as a "national leader in prison design" this raises a number of ethical questions, complicating their legacy) were published extensively, earning national accolades and putting the firm's regional mode of modernism on the architectural map.

 6. Helped build modern New Orleans.

 During the postwar period, Curtis & Davis were arguably the most prolific modern architects in the city.
 As New Orleans expanded during these years, the firm used cutting-edge architecture to construct an image of a modern metropolis gearing up for the future.
 And just as their residential designs helped introduce high-style modernism, their larger commissions like the Rivergate (1968) and the Louisiana Superdome (1975) were raised as symbols of innovation and progress.
 In postwar New Orleans, these projects became the city's new monuments- powerful civic buildings that reimagined the New Orleans skyline.